Vizzuality/jiminy/README.md

 Additionally, the constructor requires at least one non-empty row (ie. one object within the array).

-### Jiminy.recommendation()
+### Jiminy.recommendation( [ columnNames ]? )

 `Jiminy.recommendation` returns an array of the charts that can be obtained with the dataset you provided to the constructor.
-The available type of charts are:
+The available types of charts are:
 - `'bar'`
 - `'line'`
 - `'pie'`